mainsley/example-combi-apis-comet/README.md

 example-combi-apis-comet
 ========================

-Combining extractors with connectors to get you the data you need
+Combining extractors to get you the data you need